 Traveling to Greece and passing through the capital?
 If so, here is the ultimate guide on where to stay in Athens.
-We’ve visited the city a few times, and each time we’ve stayed in a different neighborhood so we could experience the variety atmospheres the capital has to offer: friendly Koukaki, the urban part near Syntagma, the central residential area of Thissio, or the quiet local neighborhood of Elliniko close to the seafront.
+Experience the variety atmospheres the capital has to offer: friendly Koukaki, the urban part near Syntagma, the central residential area of Thissio, or the quiet local neighborhood of Elliniko close to the seafront.

-In this article you’ll get a brief overview of the different areas with tips on things to do and see in Athens, and of course, our suggestions on where to stay in Athens based on our personal experience and the profound research we’ve done to make your holiday in Athens easier.
+In this article you’ll get a brief overview of the different areas with tips on things to do and see in Athens, and of course, our suggestions on where to stay in Athens including the best hotels for different budgets.

 The majority of the places listed here are linked to the online site of Booking.com that we use for arranging our accommodation in Europe.
 If you book your accommodation in Athens through any link of this article, we’ll get a small commission with no extra cost to you, which will help us to run this website and bring more awesome content for you.